 The Bankstown Hospital is a general, maternity and psychiatric hospital, and is an Associated Teaching Hospital of the University.
 The hospital is situated in the City of Bankstown, in the Western Suburbs 22km from the centre of Sydney.
-The hospital was officially opened in 1957; since then, a constant program of growth and updating has kept the buildings modern.
+The Hospital was officially opened in 1957; since then, a constant program of growth and updating has kept the buildings modern.
 The latest addition is an intensive and coronary care unit, opened by the premier in August 1980.
-The hospital provides basic medical care of a high standard, primarily to the City of Bankstown which is a thriving community of about 170,000 persons.
+The Hospital provides basic medical care of a high standard, primarily to the City of Bankstown which is a thriving community of about 170,000 persons.

-The hospital has a total of 349 beds, of which 218 are general, 57 maternity, 26 paediatric and 40 psychiatric.
+The Hospital has a total of 349 beds, which includes a 9-bed intensive care unit, 6-bed coronary care unit, 57-bed obstetrics unit, 26-bed paediatric unit with a neonatal paediatric intensive care nursery, and a modern 40-bed psychiatric unit.
 It employs 105 salaried and visiting medical staff and 37 resident medical staff.

-The hospital provides patient care in the areas of medicine, surgery, obstetrics and gynaecology, psychiatry, and paediatrics.
+The Hospital provides patient care in the areas of medicine, surgery, obstetrics and gynaecology, psychiatry, and paediatrics.
 It has one of the busiest casualty units in Sydney.